sjgallagher2/eecalc/README.md

 # Functionality
 The EECalc is written in C++ 11, and makes use of such libraries as sstream, complex, and GTK+ 2.0.
 The lexer/parser is written through BisonC++ and FlexC++.
 There is a custom interface designed into the Parser.h and parse.cc files that are generated from bisonc++ and flexc++, including the addition of an overloaded constructor.

-The EECalc is only functional in its UI, and, as of 14 oct 2016, the 'addition' works via the parser.
-Much work is going into completing the basic functionality of the program.
-The large majority of the work is in the lexer/parser.
-As well, there are no ALT buttons as of yet, and the graphing utility has no UI, and will need to be generated.
+The EECalc is only functional with real numbers, for the time being.
+Much work is going into implementing the <complex> class, but there are issues with how bisonc++ is handling the types.

 The project is written within the CodeBlocks IDE, and a project is included in the source.
 Building requires the statement of using C++11 for the compiler.
 If the parser is changed, then flexc++ and bisonc++ must be run again, and the overloaded constructor must be added to Parser.h and parse.cc once again.
 That is, until a more effective workaround is found for speeding up this process.